-Like in all European countries, you are required to have a GB sticker on your vehicle unless your UK registration plates have the GB Euro symbol.
-If you have a Europlate it must comply with the new British standard and will only be valid when travelling inside the EU.
+Like in all European countries, you are required to have a UK sticker (previously GB sticker) on your vehicle unless your UK registration plates have the UK identifier with the Union flag (also known as the Union Jack).

 Warning triangles are also required in France for all vehicles with more than two wheels.
 Additionally, in your vehicle you will need to carry a high visibility jacket and an NF approved breathalyser.